TomosRich/PLIF-Processing/paper.md

 Planar laser induced fluorescence (PLIF) is a technique used to quantitatively measure the concentration of a fluorescent species in a flow.
 It is a far less extensively researched method than particle image velocimetry (PIV) and due to this it can be hard to find existing codes to carry it out.
 Calculating the concentration of a flow using a camera requires a multiple step calibration, and a set of highly specific calibration images.
 These calibration images give information on both the pixel to mm scale, and on the fluorescent intensity to concentration of dye scale.
 Biases can be introduced through multiple sources to the aqueous PLIF technique.
 This code package is designed to allow the user to account for these biases using tuneable parameters, or calculations of variable values based on experimental and concentration images.

 This PLIF calibration package is a set of MATLAB tools that enable the user to write functions to process PLIF datasets.
 Concentration calibration images are images in which a tank of dye of a known concentration is introduced into the experimental setup, in order to create known intensity values.
-Attention was drawn (<div class="csl-entry">Crimaldi, J. P. (2008).
-Planar laser induced fluorescence in aqueous flows. <i>Experiments in Fluids</i>, <i>44</i>(6), 851–863. https://doi.org/10.1007/s00348-008-0496-2</div>) to the necessity to correct concentration calibration images, as they themselves can create a bias that is not present to the same degree in experimental images.
+Attention was drawn (Vanderwel 2014)(Crimaldi 2008) to the necessity to correct concentration calibration images, as they themselves can create a bias that is not present to the same degree in experimental images.
 This bias being the higher level of attenuation along laser rays present in the dye tanks than in the free stream of the experiment.
 If not corrected for then this biases the calibration to be more sensitive to dye near the laser sheet source.
+This problem was addressed by (Baj 2016) in a novel way using the traversal of a narrow tank, however it is possible account for this problem more simply through the calculation of absorptivity ($\varepsilon$).
 This software package provides checks along the processing steps that it is working as intended in the form of graphs and images of the calibration steps.
 The expected use case of this package is in academic research.

 # Statement of need